Services for Veterans

 Veteran Academic Counseling

 If you are using your VA education benefits, you must have a veteran counselor-approved education plan.
-Rebekah Rogers is the academic counselor for veterans.
-Before any classes can be certified and benefits paid, please make an appointment with Rebekah: 209-588-5130.
+Rebekah Rogers and Katie Marquez are the academic counselors for veterans.
+Before any classes can be certified and benefits paid, please make an appointment with one of them.
+209-588-5130.

 Mental Health Counseling